MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/errorcodes/VMExtensionError_K8SAPIServerConnFail.md

 When you try to start or create an AKS cluster, you receive the following error message:

-> Unable to establish connection from agents to Kubernetes API server, please see <https://aka.ms/aks-required-ports-and-addresses> for more information.
+> **Code**: VMExtensionError_K8SAPIServerConnFail
 >
-> Details: Code="VMExtensionProvisioningError"
+> **Message**: Unable to establish connection from agents to Kubernetes API server.
+Please see https://aka.ms/aks-error/VMExtensionError_K8SAPIServerConnFail and https://aka.ms/aks-required-ports-and-addresses for more information.
 >
-> Message="VM has reported a failure when processing extension 'vmssCSE'.
 >
+> **Details** </br>
+> &ensp;**Code**: VMExtensionProvisioningError</br>
-> Error message: "**Enable failed: failed to execute command: command terminated with exit status=51**\n[stdout]\n{
+> &ensp;**Message**:  VM has reported a failure when processing extension 'vmssCSE' (publisher 'Microsoft.Azure.Extensions' and type 'CustomScript').
+Error message: 'Enable failed: failed to execute command: command terminated with exit status=51\n[stdout]...
->
-> "ExitCode": "51",
->
-> "Output": "Thu Oct 14 18:07:37 UTC 2021,aks-nodepool1-18315663-vmss000000\\nConnection to

 ## Cause

-Your cluster nodes can't connect to your cluster API server pod.
+Your cluster nodes cannot connect to your cluster API server pod.

 ## Solution